-L’Merchie Frazier, fiber artist and holographer and poet.
-She is Director of Education and Interpretation for the Museum of African American History, Boston/Nantucket for fifteen years, highlighting the Museum’s collection/exhibits, providing place-based education and interdisciplinary history programs, projects and lectures, most recently promoting STEM / STEAM education pedagogy.
-She is adjunct faculty for Pine Manor College, Chestnut Hill, Massachusetts and and African American history advisor to Bunker Hill Community College Faculty, Charlestown, Massachusetts.
+L’Merchie Frazier, fiber artist and holographer and poet, has served as Director of Education and Interpretation for the Museum of African American History, Boston/Nantucket for fifteen years, highlighting the Museum’s collection/exhibits, providing place-based education and interdisciplinary history programs, projects and lectures, most recently promoting STEM / STEAM education pedagogy.
+She is adjunct faculty for Pine Manor College in Chestnut Hill, Massachusetts and African American history advisor at Bunker Hill Community College in Charlestown, Massachusetts.
 She has served the artistic community for over twenty years as an award winning national and international visual and performance artist and poet, with residencies in Brazil, Taiwan, France, Costa Rica and Cuba.
-As a lecturer and workshop presenter her audiences include youth and adults.
-L’Merchie is a member of Women of Color Quilter’s Network.
-She is resident artist at Southend Technology Center, an MIT FabLab in Boston.
-She was recently chosen as a City of Boson AIR artist.
+As a lecturer and workshop presenter her audiences include both youth and adults.
+L’Merchie is a member of Women of Color Quilter’s Network and resident artist at Southend Technology Center and MIT FabLab in Boston.
+She was recently chosen as a City of Boston AIR artist.
 Her fiber works serve to document history and memory, and often include innovative technology.
 These artworks are featured in a series entitled The Quilted Chronicles and Pearls for Peace.

 Selected works are included in several art publications and in the permanent collections of the Museum of Art and Design, the Smithsonian Institute and the White House.